Design your ebook like a pro with these 5 simple steps

 - Step #5.
 Convert your ebook to a downloadable file that you can sell for a profit on your site.

 Finally, if you’re ready for the next exciting step of publishing and selling your ebook, then give this 14-day trial with Podia a spin.
-Our all-in-one platform makes managing your online storefront a cinch, and you can sell as many ebooks as you can create.
+Our all-in-one platform makes managing your website and digital products a cinch, and you can sell as many ebooks as you can create.

 Here’s to designing an ebook that matches the valuable content you share with the world.